joelbyrd/job-listings/README.md

 # Frontend Mentor - Job listings with filtering solution

-This is a solution to the <a href="https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt" target="_blank">Job listings with filtering challenge on Frontend Mentor</a>.
+This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).

 ## Table of contents